 If you are convicted of violating a protecting order or consent agreement while committing a felony offense, you will be charged with a third degree felony.
 This charge entails a minimum of one and up to a maximum of five years in prison in addition to paying up to $10,000 in fines.

-Other Consequences of Violating Protection Orders
+Other Consequences of Violating Protection Orders in Cincinnati

 Violating protection orders Ohio involves harsh and unforgiving consequences in addition to extensive prison time and exorbitant fines and fees.
 Due to the serious nature of violating protection order offenses, this charge could potentially be on your criminal background for the rest of your life.